 American President Jimmy Carter flew into France on Wednesday (4 January) near the end of his brief six-nation world tour.

-American President Jimmy Carter flew into France on Wednesday (4 January) near the end of his brief six-nation world tour.
+Background: American President Jimmy Carter flew into France on Wednesday (4 January) near the end of his brief six-nation world tour.
 He arrived in Paris after spending less than an hour discussing the Middle East situation in Egypt with President Anwar Sadat.

 SYNOPSIS: President Valery Giscard d'Estaing accompanied the U.S. head of state to a ceremony at the Arc de Triomphe during which Mr. Carter laid a wreath on the tomb of the Unknown Soldier.